In this article, we’re going to look at how much you can sell your Channel for and the actual process of how to sell your YouTube channel.

 I recommend building out a website for your YouTube channel even if you’re not planning on selling it.
 This gives you something you control if something happens to your channel and you can get additional traffic from your website and use it as another source of income.
-If you’re interested in starting a website for your channel, I’ve put together a step-by-step guide here.

 3. Look for Facebook Groups where digital assets can be listed